rhacp/task_standalone/readme.md

 # CorePoint Logic Java Service

+## Running the Project

+First, download the repository as a ZIP file.
+Then, you can build the project with Maven and run the JAR file or create a Docker container based on the JAR file.

+---

 ### Build the Project with Maven

 1. Add the JSON input to the "src/main/resources/input.json" file.